 How to Write a Resignation Letter (With Examples) [20+ Free Templates]

 A resignation letter is a formal notice to resign from job duties and job responsibilities to an employer on behalf of an employee.
-This is a formal letter authored by the employee to describe the intent to leave a position currently held.
+The document is a formal letter authored by the employee to describe the intent to leave a current position.
 The position could be full-time employment, part-time employment, or contract employment.
 And where the employee desires to leave on good terms with the company.
 It's submitted to an employer when they want to leave the company.

 A resignation letter acts as a written notice to the employer describing the intent and reason for resigning (the act of “quitting” a job).
-An employee should meet with their supervisor, manager, or boss to discuss their resignation and provide verbal formal notification of their resignation.
-Then write a formal notification letter (resignation letter) to their Human Resources department, manager, and current employer.
+An employee should meet with their supervisor, manager, or boss to discuss their resignation and provide a “verbal formal notification” of the resignation.
+Then write a formal notification letter (resignation letter) for their Human Resources department, manager, and current employer.